kyeno/dogecash/doc/init.md

 Copy dogecashd.init to /etc/init.d/dogecashd.
 Test by running `service dogecashd start`.

-Using this script, you can adjust the path and flags to the dogecashd program by setting the PIVXD and FLAGS environment variables in the file /etc/sysconfig/dogecashd.
+Using this script, you can adjust the path and flags to the dogecashd program by setting the DogeCashD and FLAGS environment variables in the file /etc/sysconfig/dogecashd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS

-Copy org.pivx.dogecashd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.pivx.dogecashd.plist`.
+Copy org.dogecash.dogecashd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.dogecash.dogecashd.plist`.

 This Launch Agent will cause dogecashd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run dogecashd as the current user.
-You will need to modify org.pivx.dogecashd.plist if you intend to use it as a Launch Daemon with a dedicated pivx user.
+You will need to modify org.dogecash.dogecashd.plist if you intend to use it as a Launch Daemon with a dedicated dogecash user.

 Auto-respawn
 -----------------------------------